lesleyrs/Client3/README.md

 The "New" 3ds/2ds line for higher cpu clock rate does not seem to make much difference in citra?

-Citra on windows gets an error trying to connect?

 #### Wii U
 in cemu emulator click `file>open mlc folder`, go 1 directory up to see sdcard dir

 TODO: Touch input not working yet, might be fixed by last wiiu-sdl2 commit.

-NOTE there's weird compile issues: highmem seems to not start due to tinysoundfont tsf_load failing, and libtom encryption fails (tiny-bignum is ok)
+NOTE there's weird issues: highmem seems to not start due to tinysoundfont tsf_load failing, and libtom encryption fails (tiny-bignum is ok)

 #### Switch
 in suyu emulator (yuzu fork) click `file->open suyu folder` for sdmc dir